James Phillips

 Bio

 Dr. Phillips joined the University of Houston in 1980.
-He served as Department Chairperson from 1999 until 2007 and from October, 2012 to the present time.
-Currently, he is completing a three-year assignment as the Director for the Bauer College's Ph.D. programs.
+He served as Department Chairperson from 1999 until 2007 and from October, 2012 to May, 2015.
+He also served as the Director for the Bauer College's Ph.D. programs.
 Teaching interests are in the area of Human Resource Management with particular emphasis on human resource selection, training, and performance appraisal.
-Current research interests include perceptions of equity in the grievance/legal remedy-seeking behavior of third party observers, beliefs about punishment, and perceptions of the antecedents and consequences of discriminatory behavior in organizations.
+Current research interests include leadership and moral decision making, perceptions of equity in the grievance/legal remedy-seeking behavior of third party observers, beliefs about punishment, and perceptions of the antecedents and consequences of discriminatory behavior in organizations.

 Research Interests